Europe has 'maybe six weeks of jet fuel left', energy boss warns - MyJoyOnline

 Europe has "maybe six weeks of jet fuel left", the head of the International Energy Agency (IEA) has warned.

-Stocks would reach a tipping point in June if Europe is unable to replace at least half of its imports from the Middle East, the organisation said in a report this week.
+Stocks would reach a tipping point in June if Europe was unable to replace at least half of its imports from the Middle East, the organisation said in a report this week.

 The Strait of Hormuz, a key route for jet fuel out of the Gulf, has been effectively closed by Iran for more than six weeks in response to US and Israeli attacks, sending the price rocketing and prompting fears of shortages.